Hingham High School

 utility costs, and providing environmental education.

 Hingham High School is the only public high school in the town of Hingham.
 The total enrollment into the school is 1,128.
 There are 292 students in the 9th grade, 289 students in the 10th grade, 262 students in the 11th grade, and 278 students in the 12th grade.
 It is made up of 51 percent male and 49 percent female.
 The minority enrollment is 7 percent, and the white enrollment is 93 percent.
 There are 77 full-time teachers.

-The AP participation rate at Hingham High School is 46 percent.
-Based on state exit exams and internationally available exams on college level course work such as AB and IB exams, 99 percent of the students were proficient in English, 95 percent were proficient in Mathematics, and the college readiness index is 44.9.